-‘Executives at the highest levels of organisations will guide you through transitions.
-It’s what we are good at.
-As a coach, I absolutely love seeing how people (re)discover themselves.
-If there is a temporary hitch in luck in a career, a fresh look by an engaged and experienced outsider is crucial.
-You’ll be working towards new goals in a structured and inspiring way, and then achieve them – I see it happen on a daily basis.’
+‘To guide executives at the highest levels of organisations through transitions.
+That is what we are good at.
+As a coach, I truly enjoy how people (re)discover themselves.
+When it seems as if good fortune has turned its back on you in your career, the hand of a professional outsider may be crucial.
+To be working towards new goals with structure and inspiration, and then achieve them – I see it happen on a daily basis.’

 Jan’s strength lies in knowledge of people, linked to personal experience.
-His career in the UNHCR, Mees Pierson and Rabobank was conducted ‘on a feeling’.
-Not until he was 46 did he himself successfully find a new direction, as coach and Managing Director of QUIST.
-He sees this success with the many executives whom he passionately coaches toward a new step in their careers.
+Guided by intuition more than by clear objectives, Jan’s career followed an uncharted path though UNHCR, Mees Pierson and Rabobank.
+At the age 0f 45 he found a new direction, as coach and Managing Partner of QUIST.
+He finds great satisfaction in seeing many executives making a new step in their careers.
 In 2019, Jan published his first book: Skiën in de mist (Skiing in the mist).

 Jan Alberdingk Thijm

-Jan Alberdingk Thijm has been active in the area where people and organisations meet for over 25 years.
-Prior to his arrival at QUIST, Jan gained experience in coaching and developing leadership as Chief HR Officer with Nutreco and SHV Holdings, as Managing Director with Russell Reynolds Associates, and as strategy consultant with Boer & Croon.
+Jan Alberdingk Thijm has been active in the area where people, performance and organisations meet for over 25 years.
+Prior to joining QUIST, Jan was Chief HR Officer with Nutreco, Corporate Director HR & Development and Global Talent Director with SHV Holdings, Managing Director with Russell Reynolds Associates, and strategy consultant with Boer & Croon.
 Jan started his career in management positions with Shell.